 With every Fliege pin Insect Respect invests one Euro in promoting insects through the establishment of an insect friendly habitat.
 The trade fair visitors could contribute by wearing the conspicuous green fly and show the sign for more respect to the world.
 The Fliege was produced resource-efficiently using a 3D printer, colored green by dip painting and completed locally and manually into a pin.
 After the trade fair the Fliege can now be purchased in the Dr. Reckhaus shop.

-At the largest trade fair for ecological consumer goods Insect Respect initiator Dr. Hans-Dietrich Reckhaus furthermore gave a lecture to propose ways for companies to fight insect dying.
+At the largest trade fair for ecological consumer goods Insect Respect initiator Dr. Hans-Dietrich Reckhaus furthermore gave a lecture to propose ways for companies to fight insect decline.